ohmycthulhu/counterfactual-on-ontologies-performance-evaluation/Specification.md

 Runs the performance evaluation and calculates the results.
 Uses adapter to run the algorithm, examples manager to load and validate examples, analyzers for analyzing the results of test examples.
 Public interface:
-- `run(examples_path)` - runs the whole program and returns the results in form of array of `ProgramResult` class objects
+- `run(examples, ontology)` - runs the whole program and returns the results in form of array of `ProgramResult` class objects

 ### `ProgramResult`
 Attribute class that contains following fields: